emilhe/dash-extensions/README.md

 ## Dataiku

-The `dataiku` module provides a few utility functions to ease the integration of Dash apps in the [dataiku](https://www.dataiku.com/) ecosystem.
+The `dataiku` module provides a few utility functions to ease the integration of Dash apps in [dataiku](https://www.dataiku.com/) 8.x (from 9.0, an official Dash integration is provided).
 To get started, create a standard web app.
 Make sure that the selected code environment (can be configured in the Settings tab) has the following packages installed,

     dash==1.18.1
     dash-extensions==0.0.44